Corporate Bankruptcy: What Every Investor Should Know

 This process is known as "plan confirmation" and takes a few months to complete.
 After confirmation, the company is free to implement its reorganization plan.

 What Is the SEC's Role in Chapter 11 Bankruptcy?

-In Chapter 11 filings, the SEC reviews the disclosure document to make sure:
+In Chapter 11 filings, the U.S. Securities and Exchange Commission (SEC) reviews the disclosure document to make sure: